SNAP-4 Service Release Notes

 3753637

-Description: SNAP container bring-up takes a long time when configured with a large number of emulations, possibly taking longer than the default NVMe driver timeout.
+Description: The SNAP container takes a long time to start up when configured with a large number of emulations, potentially exceeding the default NVMe driver timeout.

-Workaround: Increase NVMe driver IO timeout to 300 seconds (instead of 30).
+Workaround: Increase the NVMe driver IO timeout from 30 to 300 seconds.

 Keywords: NVMe; recovery; kernel driver